 The Sydney Green Ring, is a grassroots, artist-led project, and was developed independent of the similarly titled Sydney Green Grid, a NSW Government Architects Office project.
 Both were developed from the same or similar reference materials, with the Sydney Green Ring being an offshoot of the Cooks River to Iron Cove GreenWay inspired by Sustrans, the Metropolitan Greenspace Program and Sharing Sydney Harbour Program.
 The research for the Sydney Green Ring began in 2003 with a blog published in 2008.

 Botany Bay Trail and potential Inner Sydney Regional GreenWays Network

 The Botany Bay Trail, part of the Great Kai Mia Way project, began over a decade ago in response to the The Tide is Turning: towards an environmental strategy for Botany Bay inquiry and report published as Turning the Tide, July 2001.
 The trail stretches around the foreshore from Cape Solander at Kurnell to Cape Banks at Laperouse.
-The Final Report of the Botany Bay Trail was adopted by the Southern Sydney Regional Organisation of Councils (SSROC) in 2009 (since closed and archived).
+The Final Report of the Botany Bay Trail was adopted by the Southern Sydney Regional Organisation of Councils (SSROC) in 2009 (since closed and archived), but still accessible here.

 City of Botany Bay bicycle plans including Sydney Green Ring.
 Click to enlarge, map legend appears on left.
 Select layers by ticking the box.

 As artists we explore subjective responses to place.
 We don't sit at desks in an office and using rulers, maps and calculators plan the routes for our travels.
 Sensory and emotional stimuli and the longer view of cultural adaptation are the reliable guides on our paths.
 We hope you will join us on the journey.